turingschool/front-end-curriculum/projects/trapper-keeper.md

     * Responds with a status code and message that the note was successfully deleted.

 #### Extensions
+  * Add a button to the card which will change the card's color.
+[Google Keep](https://keep.google.com) also has that functionality.
+  * Add drag and drop functionality that allows you to change the order of notes on the page.
-  * Remove the save button
+  * Nix the save button
     * Instead, a note should be saved on both keypress and blur of the form.
     * This is similar to how both [Google Forms](https://docs.google.com/forms) and [Google Keep](https://keep.google.com) save forms/notes.
     * hint: You won't want to make a request every time a user presses a key, so you may need to implement a queue based on a timer.